daattali/beautiful-jekyll/bootcampportfolio.md

 ---
 layout: page
+title:
-title: The following are the projects which I implemented as part of my ramp-up on DS best practices in 2021-2022.
+subtitle: The following are the projects which I implemented as part of my ramp-up on DS best practices in 2021-2022.
 ---

 | # | Topic                |Source         | Idea | Libraries/Tools used|